The best wallflowers to grow for spring display

 Like a brassica run to seed, this Aegean wallflower has provided the genetic injection of bright yellow in many named hybrids and cultivars.
 This will set seed and should be treated as a biennial.
 ‘Harpur Crewe’ is the double form.

 Erysimums left to their own devices have a tendency to become woody and leggy and then fizzle out within four to five years, usually succumbing over winter.

-By early to mid-July your plant will have bushed out to provide plenty of cutting material.
+By early to mid-July your erysimum will have bushed out to provide plenty of cutting material.
 Look for 7-10cm shoots that have begun to firm up slightly.
-If your cuttings have flower buds, remove them.
+If your wallflower cuttings have flower buds, remove them.
 Trim under the node and plunge them into small seed trays filled with damp horticultural sand, or gritty compost.

 Pot up if rooted in early September.
 If not, leave them alone until next April.
 Give your new plants a warm, sunny position and well-drained conditions.
 Add grit to heavy soil.

 Wallflowers used to be divided into two genus – Erysimum and Cheiranthus – but are now combined under Erysimum.
 Wallflowers have been grown in Britain for centuries and may have come here with the Normans.
 The name Cheiranthus is thought to derive from the Greek for hand (cheir) and flower (anthos) and the heavily scented flowers were carried as nosegays to smother the stench of Elizabethan streets.
 Their Latin name, Erysimum, is said to be derived from erno, meaning to draw up.
 Their alternative common name, blister cress, confirms their reputation for blistering the skin.
 I should add that the plant hasn’t irritated my skin, nor have I heard of anyone else being affected.
 However, wallflowers contain a cardiotonic glycoside known as cheiranthin or cheirotoxin, which is a toxic substance.